underyx/bence.dev/_posts/2017-06-25-setting-up-a-full-screen-windows-chrome-dashboard.md

 (for instance due to Windows updates.)

-As Chrome seems to be changing up the command line options sometimes, I'll add that these intructions were tested on July 25th, 2017.
+As Chrome seems to be changing up the command line options sometimes, I'll add that these intructions were tested on October 13rd, 2017.

 What you need to do is

 1. Create a shortcut for Chrome.
 2. Edit the launch command of Chrome in the Properties window of the shortcut.
-Append these command line flags (after the closing quote): `--full-screen --kiosk=<url> --disable-session-crashed-bubble`
+Append these command line flags (after the closing quote): `--start-fullscreen --disable-session-crashed-bubble --app=<url>`
-  - `--full-screen` makes Chrome launch in full screen mode.
+  - `--start-fullscreen` makes Chrome launch in full screen mode.
-  - `--kiosk=<url>` sets the default URL to open.
   - `--disable-session-crashed-bubble` disables the "Chrome didn't shut down properly" alert after the PC reboots
+  - `--app=<url>` sets the default URL to open.
 3. Rename the shortcut from "Google Chrome" to the name of your dashboard page, just to keep things clean
 4. Move this shortcut to `%APPDATA%\Microsoft\Windows\Start Menu\Startup`